Jerad-M/J-Petz/README.md

-# jerweb
+# J-Petz
-jeradmcintyre.com website
+J-Petz website

-This repository contains all necessary code involved in running the jerweb application.
+This repository contains all necessary code involved in running the j-petz application.
 Database setup files to come soon.

 # Installation
 * Set up database (scripts for that to come)